DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Note: Script read is goofy when you have almost 100 ps1 scripts so I toggle it off and I am re-writing it.
 UpDate: ScriptRead was re-written to simply be ON or OFF and neatly display as it should.
 To many options messed it up Now it displays nicely on  the bottom.
+Also it SHOULD redraw the screen to the correct dimensions,Just hit ENTER.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>